Glossary

 Message

-A unit of communication between device and cloud, sent via WebSocket.
-Billing is based on message count.
+A unit of communication between a device and your server, sent via WebSocket.

 Microcontroller